FlynnByReference/CSCE-3513-2022-Project/README.md

 Follow the link (ctrl + click)
 When splash screen loads click on screen to go to player entry screen Enter players information
-Click "Enter" to send players to database and goes to playerAction.html The timer will show up, then wait about 10 seconds for players to show up
+Click "Enter" to send players to database

 ```